Building Bright Futures

 St. Philip’s School was dedicated by the fourth Archbishop of San Francisco John Joseph Mitty on August 7, 1938.
 The school opened its first year with 156 students in kindergarten through seventh grade.
 The first graduating class received their diplomas on June 6, 1940.
 The Sisters of Charity of the Blessed Virgin Mary (BVM) staffed the school for 50 years.
 Even as Catholic school teacher demographics shifted towards lay (non-religious) teachers, the sisters of the BVM were an integral part of the school staff until June 1990.

 CATHOLIC FAITH & VALUES

-St. Philip’s is one of 55 elementary schools in the Archdiocese of San Francisco serving students in San Francisco, Marin and San Mateo counties.
+St. Philip’s is one of 55 preschool and elementary schools in the Archdiocese of San Francisco serving students in San Francisco, Marin and San Mateo counties.
 As described by Superintendent Pam Lyons, Catholic schools create educational opportunities that not only address the intellect, but of equal importance, the spiritual, moral, and social aspects of every student.
 We recognize the importance of academic excellence and are diligent about ensuring that our students are receiving an education on par with, and in most cases, an education that greatly surpasses other local public and private institutions.
 The difference lies in our pursuit of academic excellence as a pathway to a greater good.
 Our curriculum is rooted in the Gospels that inspire a love of learning and the intellectual pursuit of the truth.